The one where the Doctor eats some jelly babies. Bet you those won't be showing up again either.

 - Rummage Sale Reject: The Dulcians' outfits have to be seen to be believed.
 Lampshaded by Zoe, when she has to wear one: "They're not very efficient garments, are they? ...
 They feel impractical!"
 Though Cully tries to invoke She Cleans Up Nicely, saying she looks "more like a girl now".

 - To be fair, Zoe and Kando's (the only Dulcian girl we see) floaty little see-through dresses do actually look relatively good on them, but the heavy, pleated dresses made from miles of cloth that are worn by the men are not flattering...

 - For that matter, everyone on Dulkis also seems to wear flimsy open leather sandals, in spite of all the outdoor areas shown on camera consisting entirely of rough rocky rubbly quarry-type terrain, which could easily be painful on such barely-protected feet.

-- Smoldering Shoes: What's left when a Quark gets blown up.
+- Smouldering Shoes: What's left when a Quark gets blown up.

 - Styrofoam Rocks: All over the place.

-- Toilet Humour: Patrick Troughton ad-libs that his improvised bombs are made with "number nine pills" — laxatives.
+- Toilet Humour: Patrick Troughton ad-libs that his improvised bombs are made with "number nine pills" — the British Army quartermasters' code for laxatives.

 - Unwillingly Girly Tomboy: Zoe complains that the Dulcian dress she has to wear is impractical.